Divorce

 Having a premarital agreement—commonly called a prenuptial agreement or prenup—can change the divorce process significantly.

-If you don’t have a premarital agreement in place, that doesn’t mean you won’t get a fair and equitable distribution of your marital property.
+Not having a premarital agreement in place does not mean you won’t get a fair division of your marital property.
+It doesn’t mean equitable distribution won’t occur.
 California law requires divorcing couples to divide community property equally unless you have a prenuptial agreement in place.

 What’s a Prenup or Premarital Agreement?